 Personalizing the outdoor experience through data-driven recreation recommendations

-MyREI is a website that streamlines the steps needed to enjoy the outdoors.
-Using customizable, data-driven recommendations, MyREI shows users outdoor gear and activities tailored to their personal needs.
-The site also makes it easy to plan group activities by providing a number of collaboration features.
-My role was to design this new site using UX methodologies and deliver wireframes using Axure RP.
+MyREI streamlines the steps needed to enjoy the outdoors.
+Using customizable, data-driven recommendations, MyREI displays outdoor gear and recreation tailored to your personal preferences.
+The site also makes it easy to plan activities with your friends.
+My role was to utilize UX methodologies to design the site and deliver wireframes using Axure RP.

 REI (mock project)